prcastro/pytorch-gan/README.md

-# pytorch-gan
+# Generative Adversarial Networks using PyTorch

-GAN model using PyTorch
+Training a GAN model on MNIST using PyTorch